mohithnovoct/mohithnovoct/README.md

 - 👋 Hi, I’m @mohith
 - 👀 I’m interested in Artificial intelligence and machine learning
-- 🌱 I’m currently learning deep learning
+- 🌱 I’m currently learning mathematics for machine learning
 - 💞️ I’m looking to collaborate on ...any projects
 - 📫 How to reach me instagram (@mohith_novoct25)
 - gmail (mohithbutta20004@gmail.com)